CDanielB02/Cybersecurity-Portfolio/01-OPNsense-Enterprise-Segmentation/README.md

 * **Technical Breakdown:**
   * Pinging DMZ Host (`172.16.10.50`): `0% packet loss` with sub-millisecond latency.
   * Demonstrates asymmetric firewall permissions: internal LAN operators retain management reachability into the DMZ, while the DMZ cannot initiate traffic back into the LAN.
-* **Interview Talking Point:** *"This confirms proper asymmetric access control: internal network administrators can reach DMZ systems for maintenance and monitoring, but a compromised DMZ host cannot pivot back into internal assets."*

 ---